barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 Conclusion
 ==========

-Thru this how-to we've seen how to create a Nuxeo component and also that new Nuxeo LTS 2019 allows to create more concise Nuxe Runtime Components.
+Through this how-to, we've seen how to create a Nuxeo component and also that the new Nuxeo LTS 2019 allows to create more concise Nuxeo Runtime Components.
 Having to write less code allows you to write less bugs too!

-The pattern of extracting the implementation of the interface from the component allows to test it in a more efficient manner.
-In our example, we relied only on one service, but if our component talks to dozen of different Nuxeo services, setting them up takes time and effort.
+The pattern of extracting the implementation of the interface from the component allows us to test it in a more efficient manner.
+In our example, we relied only on one service, but if our component talks to dozens of different Nuxeo services, setting them up takes time and effort.
 By mocking those service, we can test the interactions more easily without having to test the implementation.

 The code of the example is available on Github.
 It features a real implementation of the OAuth2 client credentials flow that allows to see how to thoroughly test its implementation with an external web service.